Due to coronavirus (COVID-19), we’re all staying home as much as possible, and you might find that you’re producing more waste than usual.

 To help reduce the amount of rubbish going in your waste collections, we’ve pulled together some handy tips and ideas to save items from the bin.

-Use up the food in order of use by dates and put food in the freezer if you are unlikely to eat it in time. have some ideas on.
+Use up the food in order of use by dates and put food in the freezer if you are unlikely to eat it in time.
 Find out how to store and freeze common foods at Love Food Hate Waste.

-At this time, many of us are having to make better use of store cupboard essentials – tins, seasoning, oils, herbs, and spices – use Love Food Hate Waste’s recipe search tool to turn your store cupboard essentials and leftovers into something new and exciting!
+At this time, many of us are having to make better use of store cupboard essentials such as tinned goods, seasonings, oils, herbs, and spices.
+Use Love Food Hate Waste’s recipe search tool to turn your store cupboard essentials and leftovers into something new and exciting!

 Composting at home is a natural process that turns some of your food and garden waste into soil improver for your garden.
 Composting at home is quick and easy to do, and you can get started right away by purchasing a subsided compost bin or building your own compost heap.

-If you do not wish to compost at home, then we ask politely as you to please store your garden waste until services return to normal.
+If you do not wish to compost at home, then please use your kerbside garden waste collections.

 Did you know that each child will need, on average, 5000 disposable nappies, or just 25 cloth nappies?
 This means that switching to cloth is a great way to reduce your household waste if you have young children.
 It could also save you up to £1000 per child, which even takes into account the cost of cleaning.
 If you have more than one child, you can use the nappies again and again meaning an even bigger cost saving!